-Lighthouse Christian College offers broad and flexible academic and vocational programs for our Zenith students providing high level support both spiritually as well as academically.
+Lighthouse Christian College offers broad and flexible academic and vocational programs for our Zenith (VCE) year 11-12 students providing high level support both spiritually as well as academically.

 Our VCE/VCAL program enables our students to strive for excellence in all areas; prepares and challenges students to think globally and be responsible citizens.